rwieruch/blog_robinwieruch_content/blog/react-hooks-higher-order-components/index.md

 # HOCs vs Hooks: Name Conflicts/Collision

-If you give a component two times a prop with the same name, the latter will override the former:
+If you give a component a prop with the same name two times, the latter will override the former:

 ```javascript
 <Headline text="Hello World" text="Hello React" />